newchuyalong/libgdx-learning/Scene2d.md

 ## Drawing ##

 When `draw` is called on the stage, it calls draw on every actor in the stage.
-Actor's `draw` method can be overridden to perform drawing:
+Actors' `draw` method can be overridden to perform drawing:

 ```java
 public class MyActor extends Actor {